tanmaychimurkar/tanmaychimurkar.github.io/content/posts/docker/docker_compose.md

 ---
 title: "Docker Compose"
 date: 2022-10-13T05:34:54
-description: "This post explores how we can run multiple Docker containers with a Docker Compose file"
+description: "This post explores how we can run multiple Docker containers using a Docker Compose file"
 tags: ["Docker", "microservices"]
 categories: ["microservices"]
 author: "Tanmay"